webpack/webpack.js.org/src/content/concepts/module-federation.md

     - Sibling containers cannot override each other's modules.
 - Concept should be environment-independent.
     - Usable in web, Node.js, etc.
-- Relative and absolute request in shared.
+- Relative and absolute request in shared:
     - Will always be provided, even if not used.
     - Will resolve relative to `config.context`.
-    - Do not use a `requiredVersion` by default.
+    - Does not use a `requiredVersion` by default.
-- Module requests in shared
+- Module requests in shared:
-    - are only provided when they are used.
+    - Are only provided when they are used.
-    - will match all used equal module requests in your build.
+    - Will match all used equal module requests in your build.
-    - will provide all matching modules.
+    - Will provide all matching modules.
-    - will extract `requiredVersion` from package.json at this position in the graph.
+    - Will extract `requiredVersion` from package.json at this position in the graph.
-    - could provide and consume multiple different version when you have nested node_modules.
+    - Could provide and consume multiple different version when you have nested node_modules.
-- Module requests with trailing / in shared
-    - will match all module requests with this prefix.
+- Module requests with trailing `/` in shared will match all module requests with this prefix.
-- New packageName option to choose package name inorder to look for a `requiredVersion`.
-For module requests it is automatically inferred by default.
-- `requiredVersion` can now be `false` when automatic infer should be disabled.
-- See also the [module-federation-examples](https://github.com/module-federation/module-federation-examples) for a lot of explanations and examples.

 ## Use cases